fgnt/dlp_mpi/README.md

 When that line prints 4 times a zero, something went wrong.

 This can happen, when you have no `mpi` installed or the installation is brocken.
-In a debian based linux you can install it with `sudo apt install libopenmpi-dev`.
+In a Debian-based Linux you can install it with `sudo apt install libopenmpi-dev`.
 When you do not have the rights to install something with `apt`, you could also install `mpi4py` with `conda`.
 The above `pip install` will install `mpi4py` from `pypi`.
-Be carefull, that the installation from `conda` may conflict with you locally installed `mpi`.
+Be careful, that the installation from `conda` may conflict with your locally installed `mpi`.
-Especially in High Performance Computing (HPC) enviroments this can cause troubles.
+Especially in High Performance Computing (HPC) environments this can cause troubles.